DesignPLUS Flashcards

 Incorrect Feedback

-If a student does not get all questions correct, he/she will see your custom feedback message in a red area below the flashcards.
+If a student does not get all questions correct, he/she will see your custom feedback message in a red area below the Flashcards.

 A Try Again button returns all questions as unanswered.
 It does not keep track of questions that were answered correctly.